The Bank of Dave - musical review

 Bursting into the space with a vibrant bravado and drive to conquer anything the hero of the piece, played by Sam Lupton with such great enthusiasm, audiences are introduced to a man that is determined to change the banking system for the better, starting with his beloved hometown of Burnley.
 By helping locals to finance their passion projects, Dave's kindness was helping others to thrive.
 Engaging throughout, we meet a whole host of colourful characters to adopt the Northern charm and see how this bubbly production captures the essence of community spirit and the power of perseverance against all odds.

 Packed with humour in every line if you look for it - as noted in the show - there is a wholly uplifting vibe, in spite of the barriers presented when creating a new bank.
-Often satirically expressed, there is an underlying political discourse too, fuelling comedy but simultaneously presenting some thought-provoking notions regarding the bitter state of the socio-economic divide.
+Often satirically expressed, there is the clear political discourse too, fuelling comedy but simultaneously presenting some thought-provoking notions regarding the bitter state of the socio-economic divide.
+However, this is an obvious effort to reflect the truth of the matter without channelling any kind of polarised agenda beyond Dave's genuine story.
 With a slight sway towards a focus on two unlikely love interests, it was refreshing to see this pulled back to the true purpose of the performance instead overall.

 Comments